Nitrofurantoin is an antibiotic.

 What if I take too much?

 Taking an extra dose of nitrofurantoin by accident is unlikely to harm you.

 Talk to your pharmacist or doctor if:

 - you're worried or get severe side effects

-- you've taken more than one extra dose
+- you've taken more than 1 extra dose

 Like all medicines, nitrofurantoin can cause side effects, although not everyone gets them.

 Common side effects

 These common side effects of nitrofurantoin happen in more than 1 in 100 people.
 Keep taking the medicine, but talk to your doctor if these side effects bother you or don't go away: